-This iterative process resulted in the committee selecting the topic of undergraduate student writing with the two learning outcomes, shown below.
-At the time of initial review, the document included five operational outcomes.
-In the development phase, these were removed and replaced with the college/school specific plans outlined in this document.
-The two learning outcomes associated with the QEP remained the same.
+This iterative process resulted in the committee selecting the topic of undergraduate student writing with the two learning outcomes, one focusing on undergraduate students' writing skills and a second focusing on discipline specific writing.
+As the planning phase continued, these were removed and replaced with the college/school specific plans.